Make the most of your fundraiser

 Make a simple graph illustrating the expenditures and the money generated from registrations fees.

 1. Ensuring the success of the fundraiser: Requiring mandatory participation can ensure that everyone on the team is contributing to the fundraiser, increasing the chances of reaching the fundraising goals.
-This can help the team secure necessary funds for uniforms, equipment, travel expenses, and other costs associated with participating in the league.
+This can help the league secure the necessary funds for uniforms, equipment, field improvements, and other costs associated with the season.

 3. Teaching responsibility and accountability: By requiring mandatory participation, players can learn the importance of being responsible and accountable for their commitments.
 They will have to take ownership of their fundraising responsibilities and follow through on their commitments.